BenHerbst/BenHerbst/README.md

 3. Graphics ( e.g. Figures, Houses and everything else the player can see )
 4. Data ( e.g. dialogues, items, ... )

-**Please use Kanboard for your kanban boards / todolists.
-It is amazing!**
+**Please use Github Issues or any other issue tracker instead of kanban boards.
+Issues are amazing!**